luispengler/me/content/blog/practice-understanding-gans.md

 You may notice the Discriminator and the Generator are very similar networks, however in most GANs implementations they often very greatly in both size and complexity.

 The first layer (`Flatten`) takes in the images in the format of 28x28 and reshapes them to 784x1.
 Now you might ask me why we went through the small hassle of adding another layer in our GAN model for reshaping since our work would be "undone" when it got to the input of the discriminator.
 The reason we reshaped the output of the Generator network was for its images to blend in with the real images which are already in the 28x28 format, regardless of the Discriminator network taking in 784x1 images as input.
+However, you could in theory simply reshape the MNIST dataset images to 784x1, and not need to reshape the generated images to 28x28 (just leave it at 784x1 as well), then the real images and the fake ones would still blend in (just not in the 28x28 format).

 Then, the reshaped images will go into a `Fully connected layer` of 128 units.
 Then it gets connected to our first and only hidden layer that uses a `Leaky ReLU` activation function.
 This part is identical to the Generator network.